iorodeo/bias_docs/build_environ_setup_win.rst

 Finally, test that qt is working.
 In the qt directory you will find a directory called "examples".
-Try running several of the examples in this directory. most should work - all except those depending on webkit, script, etc. which we excluded during the build.
+Try running several of the examples in this directory.
+Most should work - all except those depending on webkit, script, etc. which we excluded during the build.
 The executables will be found in the "debug" sub-folder of the example.
 An example, which should work is "examples\\dialog\\tabdialog".
 Note, before running the examples you may want to